mq-cah/ANZPHN/_pages/about.md

 ![image-center]({{ site.baseurl }}/assets/images/people/EwanSmall.jpeg){: .align-center}

-Ewan Coopey is PhD candidate and Research Assistant at the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"} working on several history-focused websites and a database of Australian Public History theses.
-He is interested in Roman archaeology and epigraphy and is also passionate about public engagement with history, archaeology, and academia more broadly.
-He is dedicated to promoting Open Access (OA) publishing and the application of digital tools in archaeology and epigraphy.
+Ewan Coopey is PhD candidate and Research Assistant at the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"} working on several history-focused websites and a record of Australian Public History theses.
+His research explores the interplay between identities, communities and objects, with particular focus on Roman archaeology and epigraphy.
+He is also passionate about public engagement with history, archaeology, and academia more broadly, writing several [blog contributions](https://webarke.com/author/ewansc/){:target="_blank"}.
+He is dedicated to promoting Open Access (OA) publishing and the application of digital tools (both basic and complex) in history, archaeology and epigraphy.

 **Research Profile:** [Macquarie University Research Profile](https://researchers.mq.edu.au/en/persons/ewan-coopey){:target="_blank"}